MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

 ![Data flow](media/promocode-images/lp-anomalous-terminals.png)

-In the **Month range** fields (labeled "13" in the following screenshot), you can set the range of months that you want to analyze the data for.
+You can set the range of months for which you want to analyze the data in the **Month range** fields.
-In the **Risk score range** field, you can set the risk score range.
+You can set the risk score range in the **Risk score range** field.

 - To view the full range of risk score distribution, set the "from" value to 0 (zero) and the "to" value to **999**.
 - To drill deeper into possible fraudulent activities, keep the score range high.